-- 2.4 The extent, distinctiveness and condition of the baseline habitats on site are summarised in Table 3.1. - 2.5 Areas of enhanced and new habitats proposed for the Site post-redevelopment and the biodiversity value as derived from the Defra calculation tool are provided in Table 3.2. - 2.6 The assessment indicates the baseline value of the site is 48.86 units, 36.62 of which are lost. - 2.7 Habitat creation proposed on site provides +66.58 units. - 2.8 Habitat enhancement on site provided +24.22 units. - 2.9 Post-development units on site are therefore 99.01 units.
-This is a net change of +42.15 habitat biodiversity units, which is a gain of 86.26%. - 2.10 There is a small amount of off-site enhancement also proposed, consisting of enhancements to the roof planting on the adjacent hotel (Novotel) and office (OCS).
-This adds a further +1.34 units which is small but important to enrich the rooftop habitats, particularly for invertebrates but also potentially to assist in supporting black redstarts, that could breed on the rooftops once constructed.
+- 2.4 The extent, distinctiveness and condition of the baseline habitats on site are summarised in Table 3.1. - 2.5 Areas of enhanced and new habitats proposed for the Site post-redevelopment and the biodiversity value as derived from the Defra calculation tool are provided in Table 3.2. - 2.6 The assessment indicates the baseline value of the site is 48.86 units, 41.16 of which are lost. - 2.7 Habitat creation proposed on site provides +68.87 units. - 2.8 Habitat enhancement on site provided +12.63 units. - 2.9 Post-development units on site are therefore 81.50 units.
+This is a net change of +32.64 habitat biodiversity units, which is an on-site gain of 69.54%. - 2.10 There is a small amount of off-site enhancement also proposed, consisting of enhancements to the roof planting on the adjacent hotel (Novotel) and office (OCS).
+This adds a further +1.34 units which is small but important to enrich the rooftop habitats, particularly for invertebrates but also potentially to assist in supporting black redstarts, that could breed on the rooftops once constructed. - 2.11 The total on-site and off-site net change is therefore +32.64 units or a 69.54% increase.